Frequently Asked Questions

 How does this timing stick system work?

 Each racer will need to carry a small timing stick (attched to a lanyard) and 'dip' it in a small timing device when they finish their event.
 Time is recorded when the stick is dipped, so be sure to go straight to the dipping station!
-These stations are located at Miles Canyon (for timing leg 1 and 3), Chadburn Lake(for leg 2) and the finish line at Rotary Peace Park.
-Marathon and Half Marathon runners only need to dip at the finish line to get their event time, and there are volunteers at each dipping station to assist.
-If you have picked up your stick but cannot run on race day, please make every effort to return the stick to Rotary Park.
+These stations are located at Miles Canyon (for timing legs 1 and 3), Chadburn Lake(for leg 2) and the finish line at Rotary Peace Park.
+Marathon and Half Marathon runners and walkers only need to dip at the finish line to get their event time, and there are volunteers at each dipping station to assist.
+If you have picked up your stick but cannot run on race day, please make every effort to return the stick to Rotary Park on race day.
 The sticks are not cheap to replace!